seanpmaxwell/React-Ts-Best-Practices/README.md

 }
 ```

-The application’s `UserApi.fetchAll({ signal })` returns a `Promise<User[]>` and forwards the abort signal to its HTTP client.

-This is a straightforward read with no additional business workflow, so the container calls `UserApi` directly.

-The API client is also the boundary for checking external response data.
-A TypeScript return annotation alone does not validate JSON at runtime.
+`UserApi.fetchAll({ signal })` returns `Promise<User[]>` and forwards the abort signal.
+This is a plain read with no workflow, so the container calls `UserApi` directly.
+The API client is also where external response data gets checked—a return annotation does not validate JSON at runtime.

 ##### Container